zachbellay/blog/content/projects/podscription.md

 ### Current Status

-I've decided to slim the podcasts down just to podcasts I listen to and care about so that I can keep costs and maintenance low.
+~~I've decided to slim the podcasts down just to podcasts I listen to and care about so that I can keep costs and maintenance low.~~

+Shelved 📚

 ### Going Forward